foxeyes/cv/src/md/cv.md

 ### Open source
 - [Symbiote.js](https://symbiotejs.org/) - common purpose frontend library aimed to the complex meta-applications, widgets and micro-frontends.

-Also, working on some perspective libraries which are on the way to release.
+Also, working on some perspective libraries which are on the way to the public release.

 ### Career
 Worked in various big and small tech companies and startups: